Call Dialogflow Bot action

-If the bot needs to ask for follow-up information, use this field to set how long the bot waits for the end user to send a reply.
-A NOT_SET, negative, or 0 second duration is treated as immediate.
+If the bot must ask for follow-up information, use this field to set how long the bot waits for the user to send a reply.
+The system treats a NOT_SET, negative, or 0-second duration as immediate.

 The specific Dialogflow bot, also called agent, that you want to use.
 This version is the agent bot that you create in the Google console.

-Select the Google Dialogflow environment that you want the flow to invoke at runtime.
+Select the Google Dialogflow environment that you want the flow to use at runtime.

-Note: A Draft environment is always available for a Dialogflow agent.
-If you did not create any environments for the selected Dialogflow agent, then the only environment available here is Draft.
-Otherwise, a list of published environments, in addition to Draft, appears in this list.
+Note: A draft environment is always available for a Dialogflow agent.
+If you did not create any environments for the selected Dialogflow agent, then the only environment available is Draft.
+Otherwise, a list of published environments, in addition to Draft, appears.

 |Initial Event Name||